docker/docs/docker-for-mac/index.md

 >**Important Notes**:
 >
->* Docker for Mac requires OS X 10.10.3 Yosemite or newer running on a 2010 or newer Mac, with Intel's hardware support for MMU virtualization.
+>* Docker for Mac requires macOS 10.10.3 Yosemite or newer running on a 2010 or newer Mac, with Intel's hardware support for MMU virtualization.
 Please see [What to know before you install](index.md#what-to-know-before-you-install) for a full list of prerequisites.
 >
 >* <font color="#CC3366">You can switch between beta and stable versions, but _you must have only one app installed at a time_.</font> Also, you will need to save images and export containers you want to keep before uninstalling the current version before installing another.
 For more about this, see the [FAQs about beta and stable channels](faqs.md#stable-and-beta-channels).